awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 ## Next steps<a name="gs-console-next-steps"></a>

 The following documentation topics help you to extend the functionality of your cluster\.
-+ The IAM entity \(user or role\) that created the cluster is the only IAM user can make calls to the Kubernetes API server using `kubectl`\.
++ The IAM entity \(user or role\) that created the cluster is the only IAM user that can make calls to the Kubernetes API server using `kubectl`\.
 If you want other users to have access to your cluster, see [Enabling IAM user and role access to your cluster](add-user-role.md)\.
 + Deploy a [sample application](sample-deployment.md) to your cluster\.
 + Before deploying a cluster for production use, we recommend familiarizing yourself with all of the settings for [clusters](create-cluster.md) and [nodes](eks-compute.md)\.
-Some settings, such as enabling SSH access to Amazon EC2 nodes must be made when the cluster is created\.
+Some settings \(such as enabling SSH access to Amazon EC2 nodes\) must be made when the cluster is created\.
 + To increase security for your cluster, [configure the Amazon VPC Container Networking Interface plugin to use IAM roles for service accounts](cni-iam-role.md)\.